 - 63. The first option places the disclosure obligation on both the promoter and user.
-Among countries that have mandatory disclosure rules, Canada and the US adopt this model.
-However, in Canada, with the proper election, the disclosure by one of the parties can satisfy the obligation of each party whereas, in the US, taxpayers must provide information, about specified transactions, in their returns regardless of whether the promoter has previously disclosed the transaction.
-Equally, in the US, a promoter's obligation to provide information about reportable transactions will not be satisfied by a taxpayer's disclosure of the same. - 64.
-The Canadian regime imposes a disclosure obligation for each separate "reportable transaction" of a tax avoidance scheme and imposes the obligation to disclose scheme details equally on taxpayers who derive tax benefits from the transaction as well as promoters and advisors who are entitled to certain fees in respect of the reportable transaction.
+Among countries that have mandatory disclosure rules, Canada and the United States adopt this model.
+However, in Canada, with the proper election, the disclosure by one of the parties can satisfy the obligation of each party whereas, in the United States, taxpayers must provide information about specified transactions in their returns regardless of whether the promoter has previously disclosed the transaction.
+Equally, in the United States, the obligation of a promoter, who is a material advisor, to provide information about reportable transactions will not be satisfied by a taxpayer's disclosure of the same. - The Canadian regime imposes a disclosure obligation for each separate "reportable transaction" of a tax avoidance scheme and imposes the obligation to disclose scheme details equally on taxpayers who derive tax benefits from the transaction as well as promoters and advisors who are entitled to certain fees in respect of the reportable transaction.
 The filing of a full and accurate disclosure form by any one of the taxpayer, promoter or advisor in respect of a reportable transaction, however, means that the other persons will be treated as having met their separate disclosure obligations in respect of that transaction.
-In addition, if the transaction is part of a series, the filing of an information return by a person who reports each transaction in the series can be considered to satisfy the obligation of each other person who must file for the series. - 65.
-Under the US disclosure rules, each US taxpayer that has participated in a reportable transaction is required to provide detailed information about the transaction and its expected tax benefits on a separate disclosure statement attached to the taxpayer's tax return and filed concurrently with the IRS Office of Tax Shelter Analysis.
+In addition, if the transaction is part of a series, the filing of an information return by a person who reports each transaction in the series can be considered to satisfy the obligation of each other person who must file for the series.

+65. Under the US disclosure rules, each US taxpayer that has participated in a reportable transaction is required to provide detailed information about the transaction and its expected tax benefits on a separate disclosure statement attached to the taxpayer's tax return and filed concurrently with the Internal Revenue Service (IRS) Office of Tax Shelter Analysis (OTSA).